peterparkedcar165/nospell2024.4/README.md

 ##### Increase total Max Health by 100%, and reduce total Armor by 50%.
 [DONE]
 ##### Dual-Wielding Axes grant extra passive stats.
 [DONE]
 ##### Killing an enemy restores 10% Health, restore 2 durability for the main weapon, and restore Barbaric Dash cooldown by 2.
 [DONE]

-##### Active: Barbaric Dash - Dash forward, and grant yourself the Berserk effect, increasing Attack Speed by 25%, and Movement Speed by 15%.
+##### Active Spell: Barbaric Dash - Dash forward, and grant yourself the Berserk effect, increasing Attack Speed by 25%, and Movement Speed by 15%.
 [DONE]

 #### Mystic
 ##### Increase Spell Power by 2.
 [DONE]